 65583 Pump Slough Rd., Pearl River, LA 70452 (I-59, Exit 5A)

 Three things.
-First, it's on the north shore in Honey Island Swamp, not the south-shore swamps most tour companies run (Jean Lafitte, Houma).
-Honey Island is denser, wilder, and considered one of the most pristine river swamps in the country.
-Second, the boat only holds 6 guests, which makes it more like a VIP or small private experience than our 45-70 seat pontoon tours.
+First, it's on the Honey Island Swamp, a pristine river swamp on the north shore of Lake Pontchartrain.
+Most of our other swamp tours go through the bayou country south of the city, so this is a different ecosystem and a different feel.
+Second, the ride is quiet and laid back like our pontoon tours, but the boat only holds 6 guests, more like our most premium airboats in terms of how small and nimble it is.
 Third, and most importantly, this is the only tour we offer where you're guaranteed to hold a live baby alligator.
 Our captain holds a state alligator exhibitor's license, which almost nobody else has.

 For real.
 Every guest on this tour gets to hold a baby alligator, and yes, you can plant a little smooch on its snout for the photo if you want.
 The baby gators are cared for under the Louisiana Department of Wildlife and Fisheries ranching program and eventually released back into the swamp.
 You're literally participating in one of the great conservation success stories in America, which has returned over a million alligators to the wild.
 Feel good about the kiss.